 The Young Musicians Symphony Orchestra (YMSO) is distinctive in being the only full-size symphony orchestra based in London which provides orchestral training, performance experience and professional development opportunities to outstanding young classical musicians from across the UK, between the ages of 18-25.
 The YMSO is a registered Charity and has never received any statutory funding.
-Founded in 1971 by its Artistic Director James Blair MBE, it is now in its 50th year of successfully bridging the gap between college life and the orchestral profession.
+For nearly 50 years it has successfully bridged the gap between college life and the orchestral profession.

 By the time a student leaves music college they will have committed at least fifteen years to developing their skills as a musician.
-Abruptly, competition for the small number of performance opportunities against several hundred others in the same position becomes a fact of life.
+Abruptly, competition for the small number of performance opportunities against several hundred other musicians in the same position becomes a fact of life.

-The richness of London’s musical life is world-renowned, but the musical education system does not have the resources to address these issues and many students find themselves abandoned in a world of work without being equipped to handle it.
-The YMSO provides a bridge between college life and the profession and gives students a real advantage with experience of the major classical repertoire, realistic rehearsal schedules and performances in the great concert halls of the country.
+The YMSO provides a bridge between college life and the profession.
+The richness of London’s musical life is world-renowned, but the musical education system does not have the resources to address these issues.
+Many students find themselves abandoned in a world of work without being equipped to handle it.
+The YMSO gives students and graduates the advantage of experiencing the major classical repertoire, realistic rehearsal schedules and public performance.

 These young people are passionate about their music and have dedicated much of their lives to reaching the very highest professional standards.
-In such a precarious situation, anything that can enhance their opportunities for employment should be applauded and encouraged.
+Anything that can enhance their opportunities should be applauded and encouraged.